CrunchyData/postgres-operator/docs/content/tutorial/administrative-tasks.md

 PGO automatically notifies PgBouncer when there are changes to the contents of PgBouncer certificate Secrets.
 Recent PgBouncer versions load those changes without downtime, but versions prior to 1.16.0 need to be restarted manually.
-There are a few ways to restart PgBouncer if necessary to reload Secrets:
+There are a few ways to restart an older version PgBouncer to reload Secrets:

 1. Store the new certificates in a new Secret.
 Edit the PostgresCluster object to refer to the new Secret, and PGO will perform a rolling restart of PgBouncer.